Tom Goldstein: Blog

 Goldstein founded SCOTUSblog, a prominent blog covering the Supreme Court.
 In 2013, SCOTUSblog received the Peabody Award for excellence in electronic media.
 It is the first blog ever to receive the Peabody.
 It also won the 2013 Society of Professional Journalists (Sigma Delta Chi) prize for deadline reporting for its coverage of the Supreme Court's healthcare ruling.
 Furthermore, it serves as a constantly updated site for information and news about the Supreme Court — the submissions of new petitions, decisions concerning certiorari, decisions concerning stays of lower court decisions — particularly executions, oral arguments, and final decisions in all cases.
 In 2010, SCOTUSblog became the only weblog to receive the American Bar Association’s Silver Gavel Award for fostering public understanding of the law.
-While generally regarded as objective, the blog (and Goldstein) on occasion is the subject of criticism from commentators on both the left (such as Glenn Greenwald) and the right (such as Ed Whelan).
+While generally regarded as objective, the blog (and Goldstein) on occasion is the subject of criticism from commentators on both the left and the right (such as Ed Whelan).

+Federal indictment

+On January 16, 2025, Goldstein was indicted in Maryland federal court on charges he schemed to evade taxes for years and used funds from his boutique law firm to cover gambling debts.
+The indictment describes Goldstein as a high-stakes poker player who participated in games with multimillion-dollar stakes.
+Between 2016 and 2022, he allegedly evaded taxes, filed false returns, and failed to pay tax obligations.
+Goldstein is accused of using millions from his Bethesda-based law firm, Goldstein & Russell, to cover gambling and personal debts while underreporting his gambling winnings by millions.

+He also allegedly created fake employment arrangements with at least a dozen women with whom he had personal, intimate relationships, paying them hundreds of thousands of dollars and providing health insurance through his firm, despite little or no work being performed.

 Other notable activities

 Goldstein has taught Supreme Court Litigation at Harvard Law School since 2004, and at Stanford Law School from 2004-2012.

 In 2013, Goldstein was elected to the American Law Institute and he currently serves as an Adviser on ALI's Restatement Third, Torts: Intentional Torts to Persons.

 American Bar Association: Secretary of the Labor and Employment Section, Vice Chair of the Amicus Committee of the Intellectual Property Section.

 On October 7, 2020, Goldstein represented Google in Google LLC v.
 Oracle America, Inc., his 44th argument before the U.S. Supreme Court.

+In 2024, Goldstein authored an op-ed in the New York Times where he called for an end to criminal cases against Donald Trump.
+He wrote, "A central pillar of American democracy is that no man is above the law.
+But Mr. Trump isn’t an ordinary man."